RPT-UPDATE 1-New Zealand/Australia Morning Call-Global markets

 FOREIGN EXCHANGE

-NEW YORK - The euro slipped to a more than seven-week low
+NEW YORK - The euro rose to its highest in four years

+against the yen and a near one-month peak versus the dollar on

 For a full report, double click on